carloshsalvador/musicplayer/README.md

 - Kubernets and Dockercontainers
 - Complet cloud services such as Google App Engine, AWS and Microsoft's Azure.

-The final decision was the Back4app as PaaS to host all application because it works very similar to Heroku linked with GitHub and has [documentation](https://blog.back4app.com/how-to-deploy-a-django-application/) to deploy Django's app. **Container as a Service (CaaS)** is the Back4app's plataforme linked with GitHub and Dockercontainer.
+The final decision was the Back4app as PaaS to host all application because it works very similar to Heroku linked with GitHub and has a interesting [documentation](https://blog.back4app.com/how-to-deploy-a-django-application/) to deploy Django's apps.
+The **Container as a Service (CaaS)** is the Back4app's plataforme version linked to GitHub and Dockercontainer, similar to Heroku.

 Vercel is a serverless platform with support for 35+ frontend frameworks and it would work better for static webpage, but not so well for this project of music player as a dynamic one.
 Moreover, it does not support running docker instances ([Verscel](https://vercel.com/guides/does-vercel-support-docker-deployments)).

-The other alternatives of Cloudservices demands more advanced experience, costs and all element of infrastructure would be dependent on their tecnology sistem (*e.g.*, Google), *i.e.* the project would be restric to one service lossing libertiy and it was much advenced out of the scope of this project and requirments of this app.
+The other remaining alternatives of Cloudservices demanded more advanced experience and costs.
+The Back4app seemed me more easier.
+Moreover, Back4app is independent and mix all possibilities.
+With other alternativas would be different and not so much attractive.
+In these cases, all element of infrastructure would be dependent on their tecnology sistems (*e.g.*, Google), *i.e.* the project would be restric to one service lossing libertiy and it was much advenced out of the scope of this project and requirments of this app.

 # Staring the project